Documentation

 }

-We can now test and deploy our app.
+We are all set now.
+We can test and deploy our app.

 Testing and deploying